 How Megan Can Help You

 Are you confused about what or when to eat for energy, health and top performance?
-Whether you’re a beginner or elite level athlete, don’t struggle with nutrition problems by yourself.
+Whether you’re a recreational or high-performance athlete, don’t struggle with nutrition problems by yourself.
 Megan is dedicated to providing you with realistic lifestyle solutions.
 You’ll learn how to use food to fuel your body, optimize your health and reach your athletic goals.

 Megan completed her undergraduate degree at Western University with an honors specialization in nutrition and dietetics, graduating with distinction, before completing the London Health Sciences Centre dietetic internship.
 Megan is currently completing specialized training in sports nutrition through enrollment in the International Olympic Committee Diploma in Sports Nutrition.
-Megan is also completing a Master’s thesis at the University of Guelph with a research focus on the physiological and performance consequences of under-fuelling in athletes.
+Megan is also involved in sports nutrition research at the University of Guelph and passionate about translating research into high-performance nutrition support.

 Megan is actively involved in the athletic community.
 She is a popular speaker providing group talks and presentations on a variety of topics.
 Megan has acted as a nutrition expert in various magazines, including Runner’s World, Canadian Running Magazine, and Running Room.
 Megan is further committed to dispelling nutrition myths and supplying trustworthy advice to athletes through her weekly sports nutrition blog.